ucbrise/clipper/README.md

 ## Build Instructions

 First generate the cmake files with `./configure`.
-This generates two out-of-source build directories, `release` and `debug`.
+This generates an out-of-source build directory called `debug`.
-Go into one of these directories (you probably want to be in `debug` for day-to-day development) and then run `make` to actually compile the code.
+Go into one of this directory and then run `make` to actually compile the code.
 You should only need to re-configure if you change one of the `CMakeLists.txt` files.
+To build for release, run `./configure --release` which generates the `release` build directory instead of debug.
 If you want to clean everything up, you can run `./configure --cleanup`.

 For example: